 |Off road bike styles||Adventure and gravel bikes, Cyclocross bikes,|

-Carbon road bike on a budget: Boardman Team Carbon
+Carbon road bike on a budget: Boardman SLR 8.9

-Boardman’s Road Team Carbon is a long-standing entry level carbon road bike, priced at £1,000 with a Shimano Tiagra gropset.
+Boardman’s Road Team Carbon is a long-standing entry level carbon road bike, priced at £1,000 with an 11-speed Shimano 105 groupset.

-Aero carbon road bike: Trek Madone Race Shop Ltd
+Aero carbon road bike: Trek Madone SLR 9 Disc

-Another benefit of opting for carbon is that it is very malleable and can be moulded into any shape – which means it can be easily optimised for aerodynamics.
+Another benefit of opting for carbon is that it is very malleable and can be moulded into any shape, easily permitting it to be optimised for aerodynamic reasons.
 When we pitted aero road bikes head to head, using aero testing, we found the Trek Madone Ltd tied with the Specialized Venge.
 However, the Madone features the brands IsoSpeed decoupler which makes it a much more forgiving and comfortable ride.

 To construct the frame, Trek uses its own 700 Series OCLV carbon.
 OCLV stands for Optimum Compaction Low Void and refers to the process of placing sheets into the mould, applying the ideal combination of heat and pressure to compress them, and limiting voids or gaps between the layers which could compromise strength and durability.

 Carbon is a particularly popular material of choice for endurance bikes because it absorbs shocks and vibration from the road much more than any other.
-The Giant Defy model – available in a range of spec with varying levels of carbon quality (Advanced Grade SL – Super Light being the uppermost) – is an endurance beast with a relaxed but still punchy geometry and disc brakes.
+The Giant Defy model – available in a range of spec with varying levels of carbon quality (Advanced Pro being the uppermost) – is an endurance beast with a relaxed but still punchy geometry and disc brakes.

 Lightweight carbon road bike: Cannondale SuperSix Evo

 The most oft-stated benefit of carbon is that it’s lightweight – but obviously there are varying degrees of this.
-Going too light can result in a floppy, power sucking ride and finding the ultimate balance is quite a task.
+Going too light can result in a floppy, power-sucking ride and finding the ultimate balance is quite a task.
+The Cannondale SuperSix Evo is renowned for being a bike which strikes the balance to perfection.
+A disc brake model, in a size 56, has a claimed frame weight of 866g and 389g for the fork.

 Carbon super science bike: Bianchi Oltre XR4